ucan-wg/invocation/README.md

 ### 3.1.1 Command

 The Command (`cmd`) field MUST contain a concrete, dispatchable message that can be sent to the Executor.
 The Command MUST define the shape of the data in the [Arguments].

-This field can be thought of as the method, message, or trait being sent to the resource.
-Note that _unlike_ a UCAN Delegation [Ability], which includes hierarchy, a Command MUST be fully concrete.

 ### 3.1.2 Arguments